Degree Requirements

 Cum Laude: 3.30 – 3.49 GPA

-The Mate less than 200 Ton license exam is administered by Maine Maritime Academy in the spring semester of the sophomore year of the Small Vessel Operations (SVO) and Vessel Operations Technology (VOT) programs.
-Successful completion of this exam is a requirement for any student pursuing the Mate less than 200 Ton license.
+The Mate less than 200 GRT license exam is administered by Maine Maritime Academy in the spring semester of the sophomore year of the Small Vessel Operations (SVO) and Vessel Operations Technology (VOT) programs.
+Successful completion of this exam is a requirement for any student pursuing the Mate less than 200 GRT license.

 Students are allowed three attempts to pass each module or three attempts of the same module of the exam during the spring exam cycle.
-If a student fails three attempts at any one module or three modules, they will be required to wait a minimum of 30 days before retesting and must retake the entire exam.
+If a student fails three attempts at any one module or three modules, they must retake the entire exam.
 To retake the entire exam, the student will take the exam offered again the following year.

-Requirements for the Mate 500/1600 Ton Ocean license include “sea service as master, mate or equivalent.”
-Therefore, students who anticipate seeking a higher license are strongly encouraged to complete the Mate less than 200 Ton exam and obtain the license.
+Requirements for the Mate less than 500/1600 GRT Ocean license include “sea service as master, mate or equivalent.”
+Therefore, students who anticipate seeking a higher license are strongly encouraged to complete the Mate less than 200 GRT exam and obtain the license.

 Credit for Life Experience